Umpiring for Cannon Hill Stars

-Murray, who has undertaken his National certification, will oversight mentoring and development advice which will be regularly communicated with you.
-He works collaboratively with other Club mentors, and at times, you may receive mentoring advice and feedback from them.
+Mentoring and development advice will be regularly communicated with you via Stars Umpire Mentors or the convener.
+At MDNA, collaboration occurs across all clubs and at times other club's mentors, may provide supervision, mentoring advice and feedback.
 All mentor advice and feedback should be welcomed, as it is preparing you to umpire more challenging games and attain the MDNA Silver and Gold awards.
-If advice sounds contradictory or confusing, please clarify with Murray or Samara as soon as you can.
-The newer umpires will nearly always have a mentor present, sometimes this may be in the form of the Club’s senior umpires.
+If advice sounds contradictory or confusing, please clarify with Stars mentors as soon as you can.
+The newer umpires will nearly always have a mentor present.

-Samara will undertake all rostering, communication, MDNA liaison and administration duties.
-She will collaborate with other Club convenors to ensure an appropriate roster is scheduled.
-A prompt reply to her requests for roster availability is appreciated.
+Collaboration with other Club's conveners occurs to ensure an appropriate roster is scheduled.
+A prompt reply to availability requests for rostering is appreciated.
 An attempt will be made to circulate the proposed roster for the forthcoming Saturday by Thursday morning.
-This will give you an opportunity to review the roster and make adjustments no later than Thursday night at training!
+This will give you an opportunity to review the roster and make adjustments no later than Thursday night at training.
 In order to have the roster ready for Thursday morning, Saturday availability will be required no later than Tuesday 7pm.
 If there has been no communication from you regarding availability prior to Tuesday 7pm, it will be assumed you are unavailable that weekend and therefore won’t be rostered to umpire.

-If you can’t do a rostered game, you must communicate this as soon as you learn you are no longer available.
-Not the day before, or the day of your scheduled roster.
+- If you cannot do a rostered game, you must communicate this as soon a you learn you are no longer available - not the day before, or the day of your scheduled roster

 I want to umpire, what now?

 1. Study the Rulebook